May 13, 2025

 No Shortcuts

-Becoming a doctor as a nurse takes a long time, unfortunately there are no shortcuts for nurses.
+Becoming a doctor as a nurse takes a long time; unfortunately, there are no shortcuts for nurses.
 However, your field experience will be extremely valuable during medical school and residency.

 Triple Your Salary

-School is expensive, but by furthering your education you can triple, or even quadruple your current RN salary.
+School is expensive, but by furthering your education, you can triple, or even quadruple, your current RN salary.
 This will help you pay off your student loans more quickly.
 There are also plenty of scholarships for non-traditional applicants, which is what you would be considered as an RN entering the field.

 A Whole New Field

-One of the reasons there are no educational shortcuts between RN to MD is because although they work together, they are two completely separate jobs.
+One of the reasons there are no educational shortcuts between RN to MD is that although they work together, they are two completely separate jobs.
 As an MD, you’ll have to look at patients and cases from a new perspective.
 Additionally, diagnosing and treating illnesses is a heightened level of personal responsibility.

 Both professions are essential parts of patient care.
-Nurses and doctors rely on each other to provide the best end-to-end care possible to their patients, but transitioning from one to the other is truly exposing yourself to an entirely new job.
+Nurses and doctors rely on each other to provide the best end-to-end care possible to their patients, but transitioning from one to the other is truly exposing oneself to an entirely new job.

 Use Your Experience To Your Advantage